Sunil-Naser/first_repo/my_first_file.md

 # 3-Line brake

-This is 40 days long salabs and hope fully we will cover it as soon as posible.\
+This is 40 days long syllabus and hope fully we will cover it as soon as posible.\
 Let see what happend with this?

 # Combine two things